aannestad/eventstudyTools/README.md

 <!---[](Screenshots/eventperiod.png)--->

 ## Highlight 2: Aggregation of event statistics
-For example how, on average, each type of event impact stock prices that day:
+It can for example reveal how, on average, each type of event impact stock prices *that* day:

 ![](Screenshots/eventstudy.png)